Imageomics/2018-NEON-beetles-processing/README.md

 conda activate beetles
 ```

-To predict segmentation masks for beetles imaged, run:
+To predict segmentation masks using the elytra length and width coordinates for beetles imaged, run:
-`python3 predict_masks.py --images <path to images> --csv <path to image metadata csv> --results <optional; name for csv of segmentation results>`
+`python3 coords_predict_masks.py --images <path to images> --csv <path to image metadata csv> --results <optional; name for csv of segmentation results>`

 To remove the background of beetle images using their segmentation masks run:
 ```